 - Sports injuries or repetitive impact to the coccyx

-- Pregnancy and childbirth-related strain on the pelvic floor
+- Pregnancy or childbirth‑related strain

-- Idiopathic causes, where no clear trigger is identified
+- Idiopathic causes (no clear trigger identified)

 How Is Coccydynia Diagnosed?

-- Palpation to assess tenderness and coccyx mobility
+- Palpation to assess tenderness and mobility

 - MRI when soft tissue inflammation or other pathology is suspected